 The survey consisted of several batteries of questions.
-First, belief in the Great Replacement Theory is operationalised according to the incremental component beliefs as conceptualised above and defined in Table 1, below, before being asked explicitly if they have heard of the GRT and about their belief in the accuracy of it.
-The components are based on conversations with the International Centre for Policy Advocacy in Berlin specifically, the above literature on the GRT in general, and literature on concern about immigration as a threat to social order and cause of conflict moreover (Dennison and Geddes, 2021).
+First, belief in the GRT is operationalized according to the incremental component beliefs as conceptualized above and defined in Table 1, below, before explicitly asking if respondents have heard of the GRT and about their belief in the accuracy of it.
+The components are based on conversations with the International Centre for Policy Advocacy in Berlin specifically, the above literature on the GRT in general, and literature on concern about immigration as a threat to social order and cause of conflict moreover (Dennison and Geddes 2021).

-To estimate the prevalence and correlates of public belief in weak and strong GRT respectively, we follow Wuettke et al. (2020) and create two binary variables.
-We consider respondents to believe in "weak GRT" when they agree (i.e. score 6 or more) with the first three components (first four statements in Table 1); and we consider them to believe in "strong GRT" when they agree (i.e. score 6 or more) with all five components (first six questions in Table 1).
-As a simpler continuous measure, we also create an overall average GRT index summarising all six items with the relatively high reliability score of 0.91 (see Figure A1 for the correlation matrix).
+To estimate the prevalence and correlates of public belief in weak and strong GRT respectively, we follow Wuttke, Schimpf and Schoen (2020) and create two binary variables.
+We consider respondents to believe in "weak GRT" when they agree (i.e., score 6 or more) with the first three components (first four statements in Table 1); and we consider them to believe in "strong GRT" when they agree (i.e., score 6 or more) with all five components (first six questions in Table 1).
+As a simpler continuous measure, we also create an overall average GRT index summarizing all six items with the relatively high reliability score of 0.91 (see Figure A1 for the correlation matrix).